 c i

-Trends in transfer to population ratios, net transfers, and immigrants surpluses are described in Figure 3.2.
+The Model of Continuous Changes : step 3

 In the third and final step, the model of continuous change (Horiuchi, Wilmoth, & Pletcher, 2008) is used to decompose the crude surpluses (Immigrant and Net) and to account for the differences in the age structure of the immigrant and native populations.
 Age-standardized values are often used to account for such differences.
 In calculating the age-adjusted difference between two populations for a given characteristic, either one population is mathematically adjusted to have the same age structure as the other; or both populations are mathematically adjusted to have the same age structure as a third population, called the standard population Statistics Canada (2017).

 Standardization removes the biased caused by an eventual difference in the age structure of two populations by giving the same age distribution to two populations being compared and thus provides a much accurate representation of the difference in the characteristic they are being compared on.
 However, a disadvantage of this approach is that it requires choosing an arbitrary standard.
 Therefore, it has been proposed to decompose the change of crude measure into a direct change in the characteristic of interest and the change that is attributable to a change in the structure or composition of the population (Prskawetz, Zagaglia, Fent, & Skirbekk, 2005).
 In this study, we apply the model of continuous change (Horiuchi et al., 2008) to decompose the difference in transfers between immigrants and non-immigrant into demographic and fiscal components.
 This allows extracting age-adjusted transfer from the surpluses for each account.
 The age-adjusted transfer represents the fiscal components while the difference between the crude and the age-adjusted transfer is the demographic component.
 The age-adjusted transfers are analyzed side by side with crude transfer and the demographic component for all sub-accounts in section 3.3.

-The Model of Continuous Changes

 The model of continuous change developed by Horiuchi et al. (2008) allows decomposing the difference between two summary measures resulted from the same process into components, each representing the contribution of the factors underlying the process.

 The process is a function, taking values of the factors (the covariates) and returning a summary measure (the dependant variable).
 Horiuchi et al. (2008) demonstrate that, as covariates changes from states X1 to X2, so does the summary measure change from Y1 to Y2 and the difference between Y2 and Y1 can be decomposed into additive components representing the contribution of the change within each covariate toward the difference Y2 − Y1.